 - If a change in diet doesn't help, you can add a stool softener. - Miralax is a good one.
-Give it each day with dinner. - Dose: 1 teaspoon (5 mL) powder mixed in 2 ounces (60 mL) of water or fruit juice. - Stool softeners should produce soft stools in 1 to 3 days. - After 1 week, try to phase it out.
+Give it each day with dinner. - Dose: 2 teaspoons (10 mL) powder mixed in 4 ounces (120 mL) of water or fruit juice. - Stool softeners should produce soft stools in 1 to 3 days. - After 1 week, try to phase it out.

-5. Encourage Sitting on the Toilet (if toilet trained):
+5. Encourage Sitting on the Toilet:

 - Set up a normal stool routine.

 - How long to sit: about 5 minutes.

-- When to sit: Have your child sit on the toilet 20 minutes after meals.
+- When to sit: about 20 minutes after meals.

-• This is especially important after breakfast.
+- This is especially important after breakfast.
 Reason: The best time to get strong contractions in the rectum.

+- Once he passes a normal size stool, he doesn't need to sit anymore that day.